Social Consensus/Phantom Riches

 Laura Astorga works longer hours these days.
 She needs to so she can build her savings back up.
 She lost most of it in a Ponzi scheme aimed at the vast Hispanic community in Los Angeles.
 It was orchestrated by Juan Rangel.

 Rangel used a range of influence tactics to lure his victims.
 He promised "phantom riches" in the form of annual returns of more than 60 percent—a very unlikely rate of return.
-He advertised his company in Spanish language media, played on his ethnic identity and used local celebrities to pitch his scheme.
+He advertised his company in Spanish language media, played up his ethnic identity and used local celebrities to pitch his scheme.
 Rangel also held investment seminars in the community.
 He convinced people to take equity out of their homes and invest their hard-earned savings in his company.

 But Rangel did not invest the money Astorga and others gave him.
 Instead, he stole at least $30 million from more than 500 Hispanic, mostly working class, victims.
 The company was a sham—it wasn't registered with any regulatory or government agency.
 He also secretly and fraudulently took title to many of their homes.